Champion Power Equipment vs Ford

 Expert Analysis

 Champion Power Equipment and Ford represent two very different approaches to the portable generator market.
 Champion brings a deep catalog of 81 published models and earns a solid average overall score of 5.1 out of 10, while Ford offers a much narrower lineup of just 12 models with an average overall score of 4.5.
 Champion holds advantages in most scoring categories, including value (3.0 vs 2.4), build quality (5.7 vs 3.3), and practical features (5.2 vs 4.3).
-Ford's lone edge comes in the features category, where it averages 5.8 compared to Champion's 5.1.
+Ford's one bright spot is its average feature set score of 5.8, which edges past Champion's 5.1 in that specific category.

 Key Differences